Tom Cotton

-Thomas Bryant Cotton (born May 13, 1977) is an American politician and Army veteran serving since 2015 as the junior United States senator from Arkansas.
-A member of the Republican Party, he is the chairman of the Senate Republican Conference and third-ranking Senate Republican.
-He also chairs the Senate Intelligence Committee.
+Thomas Bryant Cotton (born May 13, 1977) is an American politician and former Army officer serving since 2015 as the junior United States senator from Arkansas.
+From 2013 to 2015 he served in the U.S. House of Representatives, representing Arkansas's 4th congressional district.
+He is a member of the Republican Party.

-From 2013 to 2015, Cotton served in the United States House of Representatives, representing Arkansas's 4th congressional district.
-He was elected to the Senate in 2014, defeating two-term Democratic incumbent Mark Pryor.
-A staunch conservative, Cotton is known for his hawkish views on foreign affairs, especially toward China, Iran, and Palestine.
+Cotton was elected to the House in 2012 and to the Senate in 2014, defeating incumbent Mark Pryor.
+He is chair of the Senate Republican Conference and the Senate Intelligence Committee.